AvivHagag/AI-Comparison/README.md

 # Comparing Products with AI

-This repository contains a React-based website that utilizes artificial intelligence to compare products based on their reviews.
-The website allows users to send drive links of JSON files containing product data, which are then processed by the AI model.
-The comparison results are displayed on the website, providing insights into the products based on their reviews.
+The AI comparison site is an innovative platform that allows users to effortlessly compare products from Amazon using the power of artificial intelligence (AI) and natural language processing (NLP).
+This README provides an overview of the site's main features, functionality and how to effectively use the platform.

 ![Alt Text](https://user-images.githubusercontent.com/114755882/241282505-01f15a2d-0562-4b71-a383-e89796c15153.jpg)

 ![Alt Text](https://user-images.githubusercontent.com/114755882/241282676-35eb23ed-ac3e-42bd-8296-b6f7812b1001.jpg)

-## Features

-Upload JSON files from Google Drive: Users can provide drive links of JSON files containing product data.
-These files should follow a specific structure to ensure proper processing by the AI model.
-Artificial Intelligence Comparison: The uploaded data is processed by an AI model, which analyzes the reviews and provides a comparison of the products.
-The AI model uses natural language processing techniques to understand the sentiment and key features mentioned in the reviews.
-Interactive User Interface: The React website offers a user-friendly interface where users can easily upload the JSON files, view the comparison results, and interact with the analyzed data.
+### Properties
+Direct Amazon product link integration
+Users can now add links directly to Amazon product pages they want to compare.
+Simply provide the Amazon links, and the AI model will extract the product data needed for analysis.

+### Comparing products powered by AI
+Our advanced AI model performs an in-depth analysis of the product reviews associated with the provided Amazon links.
+Using advanced NLP techniques, the model understands the sentiment expressed in reviews and identifies key features emphasized by customers.

+### Comprehensive comparison results
+After the AI analysis is complete, the site presents users with a comprehensive comparison of the products.
+This comparison is based on the sentiment and key features extracted from the reviews.
+Users receive important insights regarding the differences and similarities of the products and in addition a recommendation which product is the most recommended according to the AI analysis

 ### Installation
 - `npm install`